readysteady/percentage/README.md

 Percentage(10).scale(5)  # => 50%
 ```

-Multiplication is then defined using the fractional value of the percentage.
+Multiplication is defined using the fractional value of the percentage.
-BigDecimal objects can't be coerced into rational objects, so the order of
+BigDecimal objects can't be coerced into rational objects, so the
-the multiplication will matter in some cases.
-For example:
+multiplication order will matter in some cases, for example:

 ```ruby
 Percentage(50) * 10  # => (5/1)